7 Reasons For IVF Failure – Why does my IVF fail?+[IVF Success Factors]

 C. Embryo Development Issues

 Methods of embryo viability assessment involve embryo DNA fingerprinting and molecular techniques for the localization of healthy embryos that implant.
-Visual inspection using microscopes and time-lapse surveillance (TLT) are also used to observe the embryo’s growth and progress.
+Visual inspection using microscopes and time-lapse surveillance (TLT) is also used to observe the embryo’s growth and progress.
+As the process involves intricate genetic and molecular relations, a chance factor dominates embryo development.

-A chance factor that plays games with embryo development reaches the top as the process involves intricate genetic and molecular relations.
-Nevertheless, the phenomenon of natural selection is another principle to be considered to make sure that only embryos with favorable features survive and the development takes place.
+.
+Nevertheless, the phenomenon of natural selection is another principle to be considered to make sure that only embryos with favourable features survive and the development takes place.

 The influence of natural selection on the appearance of new genes and genetic units during embryo development makes the phenotype of the organism variable and ready for the action of natural selection.